 This bill mandates the Department of Family and Community Services (DFCS) to create a shared screening methodology aimed at identifying minors who may be victims of sexual abuse, sex trafficking, or commercial sexual exploitation.
 It requires shelters for runaway minors to implement these screening methods upon intake and whenever new information suggests a heightened risk for the minors.
 The bill also clarifies definitions related to child abuse and commercial sexual exploitation, ensuring that these terms are consistently understood within the context of the law.

-Additionally, the bill stipulates that DFCS must screen children in need of aid upon their initial commitment and whenever there is reason to believe they may be victims of exploitation.
-Upon locating any missing children in their custody, DFCS is required to investigate the circumstances of their absence and assess their experiences during that time.
+Additionally, the bill stipulates that DFCS must screen children in their custody upon initial commitment and whenever there is reason to believe they may be victims of the aforementioned crimes.
+Upon locating a missing child, DFCS is required to investigate the circumstances of their absence and assess whether they have experienced victimization.
 The bill includes a transition period, requiring the department to develop and start using the new screening methodology within one year of the law's enactment.